gudrutis/esc18/floatingpoint/fpbasic.markdown

 section: floatingpoint
 ---

-In this exercises you will familiarize with basic proprerties of floating point represantation
+In this exercises you will familiarize with basic properties of floating point represantation

 1. count the number of floating points between two of them
 2. extract the exponent of a float